emotionsense/SensorDataManager/README.md

 This Android library allows you to export JSON sensor data that is collected using the Sensor Data Manager Library, which is [here](https://github.com/emotionsense/SensorDataManager).
 The documentation for this library is available at [emotionsense.github.io](http://emotionsense.github.io/).

  Copyright (c) 2012, University of Cambridge

- Neal Lathia, neal.lathia@cl.cam.ac.uk
+ Neal Lathia, @nlathia

- Kiran Rachuri, kiran.rachuri@cl.cam.ac.uk
+ Kiran Rachuri, @krachuri

 This library was developed as part of the EPSRC Ubhave (Ubiquitous and Social Computing for Positive Behaviour Change) Project.
 For more